 basaltic melts as probes to the chemical structure of the mantle

-The geochemistry group uses the UNH Clean lab, a ~ 1300 ft2 (~120m2) space in James Hall outfitted with minimal exposed metal, Class 10,000 general spaces and Class 1,000 workstations.
+The geochemistry group uses the UNH Clean lab, a ~ 1300 square foot (~120 square meter) space in James Hall outfitted with minimal exposed metal, Class 10,000 general spaces and Class 1,000 workstations.
 The clean lab is designed with nested rooms allowing for physical as well as air supply separation of different applications subject to contamination from other procedures.

 Our instrumentation is housed in the UNH plasma lab and includes a Nu instruments attoM high resolution single-collector inductively coupled plasma mass spectrometer and a Nu plasma II-ES multicollector inductively coupled plasma mass spectrometer.
 For sample introduction, the plasma geochemistry lab also includes two lasers (a 193 nm photon machines Excite excimer laser and a New Wave 213 nm deep UV laser), desolvating nebulizers and two hydride generators + cold vapor introduction systems (one typically dated for hydride generation for arsenic applications and a second typically run in cold vapor for mercury analyses).
-A Milestone direct mercury analysis instrument is available for mercury analysis via thermal decomposition.
+We maintain and operate a Milestone direct mercury analysis instrument for mercury analysis in solids via thermal decomposition.